This post was last updated on September 4, 2018.

 Top things to do in Avignon and other parts of Vaucluse

-As picturesque vineyards, brilliant lavender fields, and lively festivals are attracting tourists to Provence for the spring and summer peak season, I’m reflecting on our wonderful visit there in December and particularly the Vaucluse area in the northwestern part of the region.
+As picturesque vineyards, brilliant lavender fields, and lively festivals are attracting tourists to Provence for the spring and summer peak season, I’m reflecting on our wonderful visit there in the off-season particularly the Vaucluse area in the northwestern part of the region.
 You may have already read other stories about our trip that began in Marseille and ended in Cassis with many memorable places in between.
-Here are a few highlights of things to do in Vaucluse that made our trip special.
+Here are a few highlights of things to do in Avignon and other villages of the Vaucluse that made our trip special.

 Browse and shop at Les Halles